 - Actions for reformation and rescission of insurance policies

-- Personal injury and advertising injury claims, including claims for trademark and copyright infringement and infringement of trade dress
+- Personal and advertising injury claims, including claims for disparagement, copyright infringement and infringement of trade dress

 - Construction-related claims, including claims for contractual indemnification and claims by purported additional insureds

-- Professional liability claims, including errors & omissions claims against real estate agents, insurance agents, attorneys, physicians, and directors and officers
+- Professional liability matters, including errors and omissions claims against real estate agents, insurance agents, attorneys, physicians, and directors and officers

 - Coverage claims presented in bankruptcy

-Traditionally, our Group has offered both insurance coverage litigation services, as well as consultation at the claim stage.
+Traditionally, members of Plunkett Cooney’s Insurance Coverage Practice Group have offered both insurance coverage litigation services, as well as consultation at the claim stage.
 A brief description of those services follows:

 Insurance Coverage Litigation

 The Insurance Law Practice Group aggressively represents its carrier clients in litigation, seeking the most favorable and efficient results possible.
-Members of this group have served as lead counsel for insurance carriers in nationwide breast and knee implant, environmental, asbestos, construction and pharmaceutical coverage cases.
-The group is also involved in emerging insurance issues such as coverage for Chinese drywall, and is a leader in advocating insurers’ rights on such issues as requests for recovery of pre-tender costs, successor rights to coverage under policies issued to predecessor corporations, and post-Kiger total pollution exclusion issues in Indiana.
+Our attorneys have served as lead counsel for insurance carriers in nationwide breast and knee implant, environmental, asbestos, construction and pharmaceutical coverage cases.
+The group is also involved in emerging insurance issues such as coverage for medical and recreational cannabis, and the firm is a leading advocate of insurers’ rights on such issues as requests for recovery of pre-tender costs, successor rights to coverage under policies issued to predecessor corporations, and post-Kiger total pollution exclusion issues in Indiana.

-Our attorneys also have broad experience representing insurance carriers in so-called “bad faith” matters in numerous jurisdictions.
-Our attorneys are intimately familiar with the issues involving whether bad faith constitutes a separate cause of action and whether a policyholder may obtain extra-contractual damages (including lost profits and/or attorneys fees).
-We have also represented insurance carriers in matters rising from the Uniform Trade Practices Act and other similar state regulatory statutes such as the Michigan Consumers Protection Act.
+Plunkett Cooney attorneys also have broad experience representing insurance carriers in so-called “bad faith” matters in numerous jurisdictions.
+Our attorneys are intimately familiar with the issues involving whether bad faith constitutes a separate cause of action and whether a policyholder may obtain extra-contractual damages (including lost profits and/or attorney fees).
+The firm has also represented insurance carriers in matters rising from the Uniform Trade Practices Act and other similar state regulatory statutes.

-Plunkett Cooney’s Insurance Law Practice Group is often retained to review insurance policy language and to assist in the drafting and/or revision of policy language, as well as to consult with underwriters regarding the use of such policy language.
+Plunkett Cooney’s Insurance Coverage Practice Group is often retained to review insurance policy language and to assist in the drafting and/or revision of policy language, as well as to consult with underwriters regarding the use of proposed policy language.